getsentry/sentry-javascript/MIGRATION.md

 }),
 ```

-Please note, that we DO NOT guarantee stability of `unstable_vitePluginOptions`.
-They can be removed or updated at any
+Important: we DO NOT guarantee stability of `unstable_vitePluginOptions`.
+They can be removed or updated at any time,
-time, including breaking changes within the same major version of the SDK.
+including breaking changes within the same major version of the SDK.

 ## 5. Behaviour Changes